trevino200/DevSecOps_Workshop/Labs/Lab2.md

 We are now going to create a deployment on the Kubernetes cluster.<br>

-First, make a namespace for all of the resources to live in.
+First, make a namespace for all of the resources to live in. <b> Make sure that you keep it lower case and no symbols.
+This is required for a step in the next lab </b>

 ```
 kubectl create namespace <NAMESPACE_NAME>